Akilesh2003/StudentBio-Java/README.md

 # StudentBio-Java

-Implementing a simple UserInterface class & StudenBio class that stores student details.
+Implementing a simple UserInterface class & StudentBio class that stores student details.
 Doing this as I learn java.